codecrafters-io/build-your-own-redis/stage_descriptions/sorted-sets-07-gd7.md

 $ ./your_program.sh
 ```

-It will then send a `ZADD` command to create and add new members to it.
+It will then send a `ZADD` command to create a sorted set and add new members to it.

 ```bash
 $ redis-cli